 Boston Scientific Receives FDA Clearance for New ICDs, CRT-Ds

-December 6, 2011 — Boston Scientific Corp. announced U.S. Food and Drug Administration (FDA) approval of its Incepta, Energen and Punctua cardiac resynchronization therapy defibrillators (CRT-Ds) and implantable cardioverter defibrillators (ICDs).
-The devices are indicated to treat heart failure and sudden cardiac death.
+The Incepta, Energen and Punctua cardiac resynchronization therapy defibrillators (CRT-Ds) and implantable cardioverter defibrillators (ICDs) from Boston Scientific are indicated to treat heart failure and sudden cardiac death.

 Each of the new devices also features options to integrate with the Latitude Heart Failure Management weight scale and blood pressure cuff sensors.
 In this way they can promote appropriate therapy, reduce right ventricular pacing and improve patient management.